tayganr/lakehouse/modules/module02a.md

 ## :loudspeaker: Introduction

-In this module, we will setup a Synapse Pipeline to incrementally load data from our raw layer (CSV), into our curated layer (Delta Lake) as a SCD Type 2 dimension table.
+In this module, we will setup a Synapse Pipeline to load data from our raw layer (CSV), into our curated layer (Delta Lake).

 ## :dart: Objectives

 * Create a pipeline that will perform the initial load.
-* Create a pipeline that will incrementally load data as new files arrive.

 ## 1. Pipeline (initialLoad)